Self-disclosure: Challenges

 With implementing self-disclosure into the classroom, comes a set of negative consequences and challenges.
 As the teacher shares more about their personal life, the students may become overly comfortable with the teacher.
 This could lead to a lack of respect for the teacher or an inability to maintain appropriate superior relationship.
 Self-disclosure may blur the lines of the roles between the student and the teacher, which could disrupt the authority the teacher needs to maintain their role in the classroom and have an effective teaching persona.
 There is the case that not all students will connect to this method of teaching.
 Some students may not choose to participate in this environment which could lead them to feel alienated.
 Self-disclosure from the teacher needs to be taken into deep consideration so that the sharing of information does not take away from the education being transferred.
-It is important to note that in spite of the challenges associated with self-disclosure in the classroom, that self-disclosure does enhance greater pro-sociality, better empathy to people's emotions, and greater interpersonal relations through shared neuronal response.
+In spite of the challenges associated with self-disclosure in the classroom, self-disclosure does enhance greater pro-sociality, better empathy to people's emotions, and greater interpersonal relations through shared neuronal response.

 There are some risks involved in bringing self-disclosure into the classroom when students begin sharing information with the teacher.
 As the student is more open with the teacher, there is the chance that the student could share information that would require the teacher to follow a reporting procedure.
 If a student reveals information about themself in confidence to the teacher that implies that the students life is potentially at risk, or other matters of equal seriousness that would need to be reported to the school guidance counselor.
 Revealing this information although confidentiality was implied would inevitably break the trust the teacher has built with the student, ultimately harming their relationship.
 This hurt relationship could negatively impact that students ability to learn in the classroom.
 In another scenario, students may not fully understand the differences between public and private discourse.
 This would lead students to have conversations of self-disclosure in the classroom when the timing is not appropriate, therefore, taking away from the educational matters at hand.